Guard rail: Steel ribbed rail

-Polymer Guardrail
+Polymer guardrail

-In 1992 a yellow polymer cover sleeve for steel guardrails was introduced by a Detroit-based company which enhanced the visibility of steel safety guardrails in industrial environments and removed the need for continual repainting.
+In 1992 a yellow polymer cover sleeve for steel guardrails was introduced by Ideal Shield, a Detroit-based company which enhanced the visibility of steel safety guardrails in industrial environments and removed the need for continual repainting.
 This polymer cover was the beginning of polymer guardrail in the industrial environment.
-At the turn of the 21st century, several companies developed safety products constructed with polymer designed specifically for industrial environments and in 2001 a dedicated industrial alternative to steel guardrail was invented by a British-based company, and thus the first fixed flexible polymer safety guardrail was introduced to the market.
+At the turn of the 21st century, several companies developed safety products constructed with polymer designed specifically for industrial environments and in 2001 a dedicated industrial alternative to steel guardrail was invented by A-SAFE, a British-based company, and thus the first fixed flexible polymer safety guardrail was introduced to the market.
 In the early 2000s, an Italian company added a version of a polymer bumper providing small bumpers for walls and equipment in the food industry.
 A Belgian company also introduced a flexible barrier in 2010 and in 2014 a US based company introduced a hybrid polymer-steel guardrail for industrial environments.

 There are many types of polymer used in manufacturing safety guardrail.
 Polymer grains may be blended as part of the production process in order to enhance the natural properties of polymer in different ways.
 The most common types of polymer used are: polyethylene, polypropylene, and polyvinyl chloride (PVC).
 Using these types of polymer, there are three basic design philosophies for polymer guardrails: